 Community Matrons are experienced nurses who work closely with GPs, District Nurses and other community-based services such as therapists to help you stay as well as possible, for as long as possible.

 Our Dementia Service operates from the Royal United Hospital in Bath and works alongside the RUH staff and the Carers’ Centre to support people living with dementia upon discharge from the hospital.
 (External website)

 Direct payments are monetary payments made to people who request to receive one to meet some or all of their eligible care and support needs.
 (External website)

 The District Nurses provide nursing care to housebound adults, enabling them to maintain independence.
 We care for patients with a wide range of health problems, including wound care, acute illnesses, complex or long term health problems and end-of-life care.

-The team provides rehabilitation and support for adults and their carers when leaving hospital following a stroke.
+The team provides rehabilitation and support for adults and their carers when leaving the hospital following a stroke.
 We aim to help people to continue their recovery after a stroke by working towards personal goals.

-The workers in this team have skills, knowledge and experience to support and assist people with poor hearing and/or vision.
+The workers in this team have the skills, knowledge and experience to support and assist people with poor hearing and/or vision.
 Some staff are trained in British Sign Language.